Portrait by Nile Scott Studios

 About

-My name is Jo Michael Rezes (/rez/•/iz/, Hungarian pronunciation: rÉ›zɛʃ), a Ph.D.
-Theatre and Performance Studies candidate at Tufts University.
-I completed an auto-ethnographical MA thesis titled "Phantacamp: Queer Temporal Ruptures in the Performance of Restaged Camp" which inspired my teaching on queer temporalities, aesthetics of humor, & contemporary trans performance.
-At Tufts, I instruct Introduction to Acting and Public Speaking, and original courses Devised Performance: Creativity in Crisis and Camp and Popular Media.
-I will begin teaching Introduction to Theatre at Boston College in Fall 2022.
+My name is Jo Michael Rezes (/rez/•/iz/, Hungarian pronunciation: rɛzɛʃ), a researcher who completed an auto-ethnographical MA thesis titled "Phantacamp: Queer Temporal Ruptures in the Performance of Restaged Camp" which inspired my teaching on aesthetics of humor & contemporary performance.
+At Tufts, I have instructed Introduction to Acting and Public Speaking, and original courses Devised Performance: Creativity in Crisis and Camp and Popular Media.
+I have taught Introduction to Theatre at Boston College and Gender Inclusive Pedagogy and Disability Justice for Theatre Education in Emerson College's Applied Theatre & Theatre Education program.

-I am developing a solo cabaret / religious sermon / powerpoint presentation called The Gospel of Susan, Life According to a Transgender Serial Killer which critiques and embraces the monstrosity and villainy of trans representation in TV, film and theatre.
-My Nonbinary Acting Methods workshop series began Spring 2022, supported in part by Company One Theatre's Education Department and a City of Boston Mayor's Office of Arts and Culture Grant as I develop my monograph, Fractals: Nonbinary Acting Method.
-I am nonbinary, a first-generation college graduate, the child of the greatest fireman to have ever lived and a lawyer who never needed a law degree, the middle child between two sisters, and a juggler.
+I am developing a solo cabaret / religious sermon / powerpoint presentation called The Gospel According to Susan which critiques the gendered tropes of serial killers in TV, film and theatre.
+My Nonbinary Acting Methods workshop series began Spring 2022, supported in part by Company One Theatre's Education Department and a City of Boston Mayor's Office of Arts and Culture Grant as I develop my monograph, Fractals: Nonbinary Acting Methods.
+I am a first-generation college graduate, the child of the greatest fireman to have ever lived and a lawyer who never needed a law degree, the middle child between two sisters, and a juggler.

 “Jo Michael Rezes delivers the standout performance of the production.
 Their singing, acting, and prop work are exceptional.
 They thoroughly chew each scene at least 10 times before swallowing.
 If you choke on it, it’s your own fault.”